k0vd3n/Ewallet/README.md

 - `models/wallet.go`: Defines data structures for wallets and transactions.
 - `main.go`: Entry point of the application, where the HTTP server and request handlers are initialized.

-## Summary of Request Handlers Logic
+## Summary of request handlers logic

 The `handlers/wallet_handler.go` file implements four methods for handling core wallet operations: